All Episodes

 Time Text

-Stay right here for our final news roundup and information overload.
+This is an iHeart podcast here for our final news roundup and information overload.

-All right, news roundup information overload hour.
+News roundup, information overload hour.

-Glad you're with us, 800-941 Sean, if you want to be a part of the program.
+Sean, if you want to be a part of the program.

-So, you know, we've been spending a lot of time today talking about unequal justice under the law, uh how we don't have equal application of our laws.
+So, you know, we've been spending a lot of time today talking about unequal justice under the law, how we don't have equal application of our laws.

-Uh and, you know, at the bottom of this half hour, I think I'll play the entire exchange because Lindsay just nailed it with Stephanopoulos over the weekend uh about why this is so relevant.
+And, you know, at the bottom of this half hour, I think I'll play the entire exchange because Lindsay just nailed it with Stephanopoulos over the weekend.

-Because if if one person is treated one way, well, why would another American be treated entirely differently?
+Because if one person is treated one way, well, why would another American be treated entirely differently?

-You know, and then we have the whole issue of the entire Biden family syndicate, and there's no interest in the media at all whatsoever.
+You know, and then we have the whole issue of the entire Biden family syndicate and there's no interest in the media at all whatsoever, or Joe Biden's four locations for top secret and classified documents.

 I'm telling you right now, this is so fundamental and so basic to this democratic republic of ours.

-It is the heart and soul of our constitution.
+It is the heart and soul of our Constitution.

 Every law is based on that document.

-But no, there was no rate at Hillary Clinton's house, just like there was no raid of Joe Biden's house where the the Corvette was stored ever so safely with more open pictures of the garage that one can shake a stick at, or the Penn Biden Center in it at the University of Penn, U Penn, uh or Delaware, you know, where he had in that office, you know, thousands of documents apparently, or at least eighteen hundred total, and we've not gotten a a breakdown of how many were top secret classified.
+But there was no raid at Hillary Clinton's house, just like there was no raid of Joe Biden's house where the Corvette was stored ever so safely with more open pictures of the garage that one can shake a stick at, or the Penn Biden Center at the University of Penn, UPenn, or Delaware, you know, where he at in that office, you know, thousands of documents, apparently, or at least 1,800 total.

-I'm not sure if I'd believe it at this point what they told us.
+I'm not sure if I'd believe it at this point, what they told us.

 And then, of course, that is Beach House.

-Whoops, more documents there too.
+Oops, more documents there, too.

 None of those locations were raided.